vaishnavisanjaysonwane/AllocationOfParkingSlot/README.md

-# MedicalManagement
+# AllocationOfParkingSlot
-A software application designed to help store owners to manage their inventory , sales and customer information using C language
+ A software application designed to efficiently manage and allocate parking spaces in parking facility.